6solve-periyasamy-m/otm_vijay/DockerReadme.md

-Docker:
-docker build -f Dockerfile.puppeteer .: Builds a Docker image from the Dockerfile.puppeteer file. docker run <image_id>: Runs a new container from the specified Docker image.

 Docker Compose:

 docker-compose up: Starts, stops, and rebuilds services as required based on the configuration in the docker-compose.yml file. docker-compose down: Stops and removes containers, networks, volumes, and images created by docker-compose up. docker-compose build: Builds the services defined in the docker-compose.yml file.